 It can be very hard to stop your bunny chewing and trying to burrow into your couch, as soon as you leave the room they seem to make it a mission to find out why you like spending so much time there.
-Unfortunately this can include nibbling the soft edges off or jumping up on top and try burrowing into the cushions.
-Don't worry you are not the first person to have this problem and there are lots of quite simple bunny proofing things you can do to stop it.
+Unfortunately, this can include nibbling the soft edges off or jumping up on top and try burrowing into the cushions.
+Don't worry you are not the first person to have this problem and there are lots of quite simple bunny proofing things you can do to help stop the damage.

 Over time the materials on your couch can start to look tatty due to the extra ware and tier where your bunny sits.
 The materials can be nibbled or scratched, and the surfaces can be soiled by the odd accident or dirty paws.

 An easy way you can provide some protection is by throwing a cover over the top.
 It's best to choose a natural material as it may itself be chewed and pick material which can be washed easily or replaced cheaply.

 If your bunny does favor a spot on the couch it can be best to turn over this area to them and keep the damage contained by putting a towel down on this spot or a pet bed to take the brunt of the damage.